orichain/orisium/README.md

 | `r-lmdb` | 5 | Local database reader (read-only) |
 | `w-lmdb` | 1 | Local database writer (write-heavy) |

 *Note: The counts and functions of the components listed above are a representation of the initial design.
-These details may change as development progresses and based on the results of performance testing.*
+These details may change as development progresses and based on the results of rigorous performance testing.*

 #### 🔌 Internal Communication